delkind/mouse-brain-cell-counting/MANUAL.md

 ## Overview

 The Brain Explorer app is designed to visualize and explore mouse brain data.
-You can display several statistics and filter the data based on gender, strain, transgenic line, and brain ID.
+You can display several statistics and filter the data based on sex, strain, transgenic line, and brain ID.

 ## Accessing the App
 Use the button below to access the app.